-In August 2014, the Commission affirmed that no revisions to either the safety or environmental regulations are needed to support the assessment of a SLR application.
+In August 2014, the Commission affirmed that no revisions to either the safety or environmental regulations are needed to support the assessment of a subsequent license renewal application (SLRA).
 However, the Commission directed the staff to update license renewal guidance, as needed, to provide additional clarity on the implementation of the license renewal regulatory framework.
 The main guidance documents for initial license renewal are: